 - drivers under the age of 21 with certain violations including illegally transporting alcohol, speeding more than 30 miles per hour over the speed limit, reckless driving, or passing a school bus unloading children

 In some cases, drivers who are not eligible for the basic defensive driving course will be contacted and offered the opportunity to attend an advanced course.

 Before you enroll in a defensive driving course, you should verify your eligibility to do so with the court.
 If you are ineligible and choose to attend traffic safety school anyway, you may receive a conviction on your driving record.

 Illinois Traffic Ticket Dismissal with Defensive Driving

 Illinois drivers who want to dismiss a traffic ticket with defensive driving must request permission to do so with the court.
-You will plead guilty, register for the driver safety program, and pay a nonrefundable fee to the court.
-In some courts, you will be required to pay an additional fee for driving more than 20 miles per hour over the speed limit.
-It's important that you make your request early, as your application form and payment must be received no later than five business days before your scheduled court date.
+You will plead guilty, register for the driver safety program, and pay a non-refundable fee to the court.
+You will be required to pay an additional fee for driving more than 20 miles per hour over the speed limit in some courts.
+You must make your request early, as your application form and payment must be received no later than five business days before your scheduled court date.

 You will be required to fill out an application for court supervision and driver safety school.
-On this application, you'll need to select a class location area.
-Many Illinois courts offer an online defensive driving option, and if you prefer to take your defensive driving course online, you'll need to indicate that you wish to enroll in an Internet defensive driving course on the application.
+On this application, you’ll need to select a class location area.
+Many Illinois courts offer an online defensive driving option.
+If you prefer to take your defensive driving course online, you’ll need to indicate that you wish to enroll in an Internet defensive driving course on the application.

-Once you've completed your application and payment, you will be mailed a class assignment.
+Once you’ve completed your application and payment, you will be mailed a class assignment.
 If you are unable to attend the assigned class, you will need to reschedule.
-However, note that in many courts, you will only be allowed to reschedule once at no charge, and if you do not call to reschedule at least 24 hours before the assigned date, you may be assessed a fee.
+However, note that you will only be allowed to reschedule once at no charge in many courts, and if you do not call to reschedule at least 24 hours before the assigned date, you may be assessed a fee.